chengzhengqian/czq-comint.el/czq-comint.md

 expecting new candidates.
 If you switch to base64 mode, make sure the shell offers a `base64` utility (common on POSIX installations).

+Internally the refresh uses `czq-comint--send-command-quietly` to momentarily disable buffer output while the helper command runs.
+The same utility is used when `czq-comint-run` issues the initial `cd`, ensuring the inevitable prompt that bash prints in response never appears in the buffer.
+The helper emits a small `<czq-comint …>` tag that restores `czq-comint-output-enabled` once the shell has finished responding.
+Pass a *skip* count when the command is expected to echo additional plain-text output (for example, `pwd` plus a prompt).
+You can reuse the helper whenever you need to send setup commands without flashing extra prompts.

 When the cache is refreshed from inside Emacs (for example during mode initialisation or by calling `czq-comint-completion-refresh` manually) the code operates on the raw `$PATH` string from the current environment; no encoding is